tmr08c/tmr08c.github.io/content/blog/2020/04/concurrent-ruby-async-thread-count/index.md

 So when we call `hello.async.hello`, our `AsyncDelegator`, which doesn't define a `hello` method, will invoke `method_missing` and pass `hello` as the `method` argument.
-It will also pass any other argument or block.
+It will also pass any other arguments and a block if one is included.

 After invoking `method_missing`, the library will do some validations.
 First, it will check if the "delegate" object (`hello` in our case) defines the method